-An employer is not subject to a penalty for failure to pay wages if there is a good-faith disagreement as to whether the wages are owed.
+An employer is not subject to a penalty for failure to pay wages if there is a good-faith disagreement about whether the wages are owed.
 However, a good-faith dispute as to a portion of the wages claimed by the employee does not allow the employer to withhold all wages until the dispute is resolved.
-In this situation, the employer is required to release any wages due that are not in dispute, and cannot require the employee to sign a release or waive additional wages.
+In this situation, the employer is required to release any wages due that are not in dispute and cannot require the employee to sign a release or waive additional wages.

 For example, if the employee believes that he is entitled to pay for 48 hours of work, but the employer in good faith believes that only 40 hours are due, the employer must promptly make payment of the 40 hours not in dispute, withholding only the disputed 8 hours until resolution of the disagreement.

 Payment of Accrued Sick Time Upon Termination in Los Angeles